Sangyao42/web_serv/README.md

 - `worker_connections` - Maximum amount of connections that the server will handle at any given point of time

-See the properties of all supported directives [here](docs/planning.md#configuration-file)
+See the properties of all supported directives [here](docs/planning.md#configuration-file) Grammer for the configuration parser can be read [here](docs/Config.abnf)

 ## External materials